 In each election until now, I have voted.
 I have voted for local elections, referendum, europarliamentary elections and parliamentary elections.
 Still, I have not voted this month.

 Although I spent almost four days this month informing myself on who to choose, it seemed the more I knew, the sicker I felt.
 It just seems to me, that until this moment, each time I had at least one person to vote.
 Even an independent, an obscure party which made a coherent statement of policy.
 My greatest joy was when I elected a parliamentary who won and actually continued his work, which I appreciate.
 It was my greatest satisfaction as a Romanian citizen.

-Therefore, I started to decide upon criteria for exluding the candidates, one by one., hoping maybe there will be anyone left.
+Therefore, I started to decide upon criteria for excluding the candidates, one by one., hoping maybe there will be anyone left.
 And it’s not just the negative vote philosophy.
 In a principial manner, I do not think I could have a clean conscience by voting for either of them.
-I would like to present to you the reasons for my judgement.
+I would like to present to you the reasons for my judgment.

-On the basis of first criteria, other two candidates fall: Crin Antonescu and Gigi Becali.
+Based on the first criteria, other two candidates fall: Crin Antonescu and Gigi Becali.
 Why?

-The next criterion is to talk my language.
+The next criterion is to speak my language.
 And not only in the literal sense.
 Two candidates fall from this criterion.
-Kelemenor Hunor (If you have magyar messages in Bucharest posters, it means you don’t talk to me, sorry) and Ovidiu Iane, the representative for The Ecologist Party, which has absorbed PIN and Partidul Verde.
+Kelemen Hunor (If you have magyar messages in Bucharest posters, it means you don’t talk to me, sorry) and Ovidiu Iane, the representative for The Ecologist Party, which has absorbed PIN and Partidul Verde.